The best accounting software for small businesses 2025

 • Compliant with Making Tax Digital for VAT

-• If you use other Zoho applications, Zoho Books seamlessly integrates with them, providing a unified ecosystem for your business
+• Zoho Books seamlessly integrates with other Zoho integrations, providing a unified ecosystem

-• Zoho Books has a client portal for customers to view invoices and make payments
+• Client portal for customers to view invoices and make payments

 Zoho Books cons

-• While it integrates well with other Zoho apps, it doesn't have as many third-party integrations as QuickBooks
+• It doesn't have as many third-party integrations as QuickBooks

-• Zoho Standard is only available for up to three users; bigger teams will need to upgrade
+• Zoho Standard is only available for up to three users

 What are the drawbacks of Zoho Books?

-Zoho Books integrates well with the entire Zoho business product ecosystem, and its project tools will do the trick for very small professional service teams (Zoho Standard has a user cap of three).
-But if you’re a business with bigger aspirations, you will need to upgrade to the next payment tier up to access timesheets and manage retainers.
+Zoho Books integrates well with the entire Zoho business product ecosystem, but the Standard plan will only do the trick for very small professional service teams as it has a user cap of three.
+If you’re a business with bigger aspirations, you will need to upgrade to the next payment tier up to access timesheets and manage retainers.

 Zoho Books’ pricing